-We draw attention to Note 1 to the financial statements, which indicates that the Company incurred ongoing losses and as at November 30, 2022, has an accumulated deficit of \$20,414,353.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 to the financial statements, which indicates that the Company has incurred ongoing losses and has an accumulated deficit of \$20,737,338 as at November 30, 2023.
+These events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.